jbellis/jvector/UPGRADING.md

   performance.

 ## API changes
-- MemorySegmentReader.Supplier must now be explicitly closed, instead of being closed by the first Reader created from it.
+- MemorySegmentReader.Supplier and SimpleMappedReader.Supplier must now be explicitly closed, instead of being closed by the first Reader created from them.
 - OnDiskGraphIndex no longer closes its ReaderSupplier

-# Upgrading from 3.0.x to 3.0.6
+### API changes in 3.0.6

-## API changes
+These were released in 3.0.6 but are spiritually part of 4.0.

 - `VectorCompressor.encodeAll()` now returns a `CompressedVectors` object instead of a `ByteSequence<?>[]`.
   This provides better encapsulation of the compression functionality while also allowing for more efficient